-After All, We Produce Tons of the Them
+After All, We Produce Tons of Boxes

-In fact, we generated 30.5 million tons of corrugated boxes, according to the Environmental Protection Agency’s latest data from 2014.
-Nearly 90% of those boxes were recycled while the remaining 10% were either combusted or sent to landfills.
-That’s not too shabby, particularly when compared to the overall recycling rate of a rather dismal 34.6%.
-However, recycling really isn’t the best option.
-It still takes a lot of virgin trees to make 30 million tons of boxes, even if a large portion of them include recycled material.
-Recycling also requires a significant amount of energy for transportation and processing.
+In fact, we generated 33.2 million tons of corrugated boxes, according to the Environmental Protection Agency’s latest data from 2018 (from Table 5 of 2018 Data Tables).
+Nearly 96.5% of those boxes were recycled while the remaining 3.5% were either combusted or sent to landfills.
+That’s not too shabby, particularly when compared to the overall recycling rate of a rather dismal 23.6%.

 Amazon Cardboard Shipping Boxes Around The Globe

-In 2017, Amazon reported $108 billion in online sales, which includes both physical and digital products.
-Let’s assume that 75% of those sales are for physical products, an average transaction ranges from $45 -$50, 15 -25% of packages arrive with a box inside the box, and a broken down Amazon box is 1/2″ thick.
+In 2019, Amazon reported $141 billion in online sales in their annual 10k (or publicly available financial statements), which includes both physical and digital products.
+Let’s assume that 85% of those sales are for physical products, an average transaction ranges from $50-$75, 10-15% of packages arrive with a box inside the box, and a broken down Amazon box is 1/2″ thick.